 The story of Adam and Eve has been told and retold, interpreted, and analyzed but what the scripture and the analyses leave out is the juicy visuals.
-After all the loving couple was naked and unashamed.
-The following is a comparison of three movies about the biblical duo that do not shy away from “physicality” of their narrative, and if I hear any giggling, you are going straight to the principle’s office.
+After all, the loving couple was naked and unashamed.
+The following is a comparison of three movies about the biblical duo that do not shy away from the “physicality” of their narrative, and if I hear any giggling, you are going straight to the principle’s office.

 Adam and Eve: The First Love Story

 This first film is Italian and let me say it is a lot harder to resist a snake when he is whispering in Italian, “Eva, perché non assaggiare il frutto più delizioso del paradiso.”
 It was directed by Enzo Doria and Luigi Russo in 1983.
 The film provides enough titillation for everyone.
 Eve is beautiful, Adam is boy-band dreamy and when he wrestles his muscular male rival (yes, there is a rival) they tussle in their skimpy loincloths for quite awhile.
 There’s romantic lovemaking to an Olivia Newton John sound-alike song.
 There’s frantic humping amidst the boulders, and there’s even some uncomfortably sensuous dog wrestling if that is what you’re into.

 The first part of the film stays close to the source material but as soon as they leave the Garden things get wacky.
 Almost immediately they are attacked by a badly made pterodactyl.
 It seems to be made of papier-mâché.
 They tear it apart and use the wings for clothing.
 Next, come the grimy cannibals in imitation furs.
 After they attack, Eve asks “ Where did they come from?”
 Thus foreshadowing several millennia of confusion among Christian scholars and apologists.
 Later, The couple is beset by ogres and finally a man in a cheap bear costume.
 It’s a rough world outside the gated community of Eden.